pranavanihal/Restaurant-Website/README.md

 ## Future Enhancements

 In future updates, I plan to implement a backend using Node.js and Express, along with a database (MongoDB) for better data management.
-Additionally, I will integrate a payment gateway to facilitate online transactions, enhancing the overall user experience.
+Additionally, I will integrate a payment gateway to facilitate online transactions, enhancing the real-time user experience.